Lothlorien's Levi's Majestic

 So, here we are, in over our heads and completely addicted, AGAIN!!
 Let's see what the next thirty two years bring me, Alanna, and our next generation of goat addicts!!

 We are so thrilled to announce that Dancers-Ridge has just added one more generation of goat addicts!!
-Bridget has made me a Great Grandmother!!
-Avery Elizabeth arrived in September!!!
+Bridget has made me a Great Grandmother with the additions of Avery, Claire and Myra!!!